 Coordinated

-Joined-up innovation is evolving the organisation.
+Joined-up innovation is evolving my organisation.

 Level 5